RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #520

+Spent time showing off the build system to Jess as well as explored different logging options for node.
+I think I'm going to go with [**Winston**](https://www.npmjs.com/package/winston) so I'll start exploring the package with some playful log stuff.

 ## #516, #517, #518, #519

 Spent a couple hours with Jess giving a brief overview of Rampant so she can